SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/index.md

 ---
 slug: /cse/records-signals-entities-insights
+title: Records, Signals, Entities, and Insights
+description: Learn about Insight generation, working with Entities, and how to query CSE Records.
 ---

-# Records, Signals, Entities, and Insights

 Learn about Insight generation, working with Entities, and how to query CSE Records.